jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 Currently, only single unstructured zone can be solved.
 The volume and face should be properly labelled.
-The volume label of single zone should be `fluid` and faces for boundary condition should have distinct label.
+The volume label of single zone should be `fluid` and faces for boundary condition should have distinct labels.

 Configuration File
 ==================
-The parameters for ``pyBaram`` simulations are given in the configuration file.
+The parameters for ``pyBaram`` simulation are given in the configuration file.
 This file is written in INI file format and ``configparser`` module parses it.
-Followings describes the sections and details of parameters.
+Followings describe the sections and details of parameters.

 Backends
 ---------